-In summer months the heat was unbearable, and the space was so small audience members had to walk across the stage to go to the restroom, and if actors needed more than one point of entry to the stage they had to go out a back door and walk through an alley.
+In summer months the heat was unbearable, and the space was so small audience members had to walk across the stage to go to the restroom.
+If actors needed more than one point of entry to the stage, they had to go out a back door and walk through an alley.

-Financially, they were barely hanging on.
-And then the rent was raised, and TAO could no longer manage to keep the space open.
-“With the loss of the Midnight Sun there was no place that we could afford to produce.
-So we went into hibernation waiting for an opportunity to arise,” Bujeaud says.
+Financially, TAO was barely hanging on.
+Then the rent was raised, and TAO could no longer manage to keep the space open.
+“With the loss of the Midnight Sun, there was no place that we could afford to produce.
+So we went into hibernation, waiting for an opportunity to arise,” Bujeaud says.